jsulam/jsulam.github.io/courses/advanced_ds/index.md

 <div class="bg-white shadow-sm rounded-xl p-3 mb-4">
   <h2 class="h4">Class Description</h2>
   <p class="mb-2">
-    This upper-level undergraduate / lower-level graduate class focuses on fundamental concepts, learning paradigms, and problems in modern data science.
-We emphasize precise problem formulations, data models, and algorithms across supervised and unsupervised learning, plus modern applications.
+    This course will focus on the fundamental concepts, learning paradigms, and problems in modern data science.
+It will provide students with a precise characterization of problems and algorithms for learning from data, from problem formulations to data models to algorithms.
+We will cover supervised and unsupervised problems, as well as topics on modern aspects of the application of data science in the 21st century, including aspects of interpretability and fairness.
   </p>
   <p class="mb-0">
-    <strong>Who is this for?</strong> Students with prior coursework in statistics, linear algebra, programming, and an intro to data science—ideal for undergrads specializing in data science or new grad students entering the area.
+    <strong>Who is this for?</strong> This course is "advanced" in the sense that it will presume undergraduate-level courses in statistics, linear algebra, programming, and basic introductory classes to data science.
+It is ideal for undergraduate students wanting to specialize in data science, or for graduate students looking for a theory-oriented introduction on data science.
   </p>
 </div>

 <div class="bg-white shadow-sm rounded-xl p-3 mb-4">
-  <h2 class="h4">Syllabus (topics)</h2>
+  <h2 class="h4">Syllabus/Topics</h2>
   <ul class="mb-0">
     <li>What is Data Science and Machine Learning?</li>
     <li>Fundamentals of Decision Theory</li>